appCurious/raspberry-train/README.md

 Provides a web interface to controll a DCC model locomotive.
 The beautiful ability to allow others to utilize whatever web connectable device they desire without limitation to brand, operating system or imposed technological restriction...well other than the need for a web browser.

 ## Thank You's
+Special thanks to the DCC++ EX team for helping me troubleshoot and get running.

 ## Project History
 Before I get into my story a little clarification on the technology in use.
 DCC++ Ex is the C++ code running on the controller.
 It's a project that picked up and rebuilt the DCC++ repository and is now fully supported as DCC++ Extended (https://github.com/DCC-EX)